This decaying Yemeni tanker threatens to spill four times more oil than Exxon Valdez disaster | CBC News

 "It's going to be a world catastrophe in a way," Al-Hakimi, the founder of Yemeni environmental group Holm Akhdar, said in an interview from the country's largest city, Sana'a.

-On Wednesday, the United Nations will hold a conference in the Netherlands, where it will ask countries — including Canada — to contribute to $144-million US needed for an emergency operation to remove the oil from a ship it describes as a "time bomb."
+The United Nations has so far raised just half of the $80 million US it needs to begin an emergency operation to remove the oil from a ship it describes as a "time bomb."

-That figure is a fraction of the estimated $20 billion US the UN said it would cost to clean up an oil spill from the Safer.

-The UN's plea was echoed by the Embassy of the Republic of Yemen in Ottawa, which said in a statement to CBC News: "It is important that the world recognizes the gravity of this situation and must act together immediately … before it touches us all.
-It is critical that we act with the advantage of foresight rather than react in the chaos of hindsight."
+It says the four-month operation must start within weeks, because strong winds and currents expected in the Red Sea from September onwards will increase the risk of the decrepit tanker disintegrating.

+On Wednesday, after a fundraising conference in the Netherlands, the UN said it had commitments for $40 million US from the Netherlands, Germany, the United Kingdom, the European Union, Qatar, Sweden, Norway, Finland, France, Switzerland and Luxembourg, and would now turn to the private sector to try and raise further funds.

+"When we have the funding, the work can begin," David Gressly, the United Nations humanitarian co-ordinator for Yemen, said in a statement.

-But Canada has no plans to be among the countries contributing to the salvage mission, a spokesperson for Global Affairs Canada told CBC News ahead of Wednesday's pledging event.
+Canada, meanwhile, has no plans to contribute to the salvage mission, a spokesperson for Global Affairs Canada told CBC News ahead of Wednesday's pledging event.

 "Canada is not in a position to provide funding to support the salvage of the FSO Safer at this time."